Please visit the Placement and Testing Services web site for Challenge Test registration instructions and other information.

 If your placement on the COMPASS test is borderline, your test results sheet will tell you so and will advise you to take the English Challenge Test.
 The Challenge Test requires you to read a short article and write an essay in response to a question about the article.
 If you take the Challenge Test, it is possible that you will receive a higher placement.

-Note: you may take this test only if you have already taken the COMPASS test.
-Student must have placement of at least 070 to be eligible to take the Challenge Test.
+NOTE: you may take this test ONLY if you have already taken the COMPASS test.
+Student must have placement of at least 072 to be eligible to take the Challenge Test.

 Common Questions About the English Challenge Test